 They now walked on in silence, each of them deep in thought.
 Elizabeth was not comfortable; that was impossible; but she was flattered and pleased.
 His wish of introducing his sister to her was a compliment of the highest kind.
-They soon outstripped the others, and when they had reached the carriage, Mr and Mrs Gardiner were half a quarter of a mile behind.
+They soon outstripped the others, and when they had reached the carriage, Mr. and Mrs. Gardiner were half a quarter of a mile behind.

-He then asked her to walk into the house-but she declared herself not tired, and they stood together on the lawn.
+He then asked her to walk into the house--but she declared herself not tired, and they stood together on the lawn.
 At such a time much might have been said, and silence was very awkward.
-She wanted to talk, but there seemed an embargo on every subject.
-At last she recollected that she had been travelling, and they talked of Matlock and Dovedale with great perseverance.
-Yet time and her aunt moved slowly-and her patience and her ideas were nearly worn out before the $t \hat{e} t e - \hat{a} - t \hat{e} t e$ was over.
-On Mr and Mrs Gardiner's coming up they were all pressed to go into the house and take some refreshment; but this was declined, and they parted on each side with the utmost politeness.
-Mr Darcy handed the ladies into the carriage; and when it drove off, Elizabeth saw him walking slowly towards the house.
+She wanted to talk, but there seemed to be an embargo on every subject.
+At last she recollected that she had been travelling, and they talked of Matlock and Dove Dale with great perseverance.
+Yet time and her aunt moved slowly--and her patience and her ideas were nearly worn our before the tete-a-tete was over.
+On Mr. and Mrs. Gardiner's coming up they were all pressed to go into the house and take some refreshment; but this was declined, and they parted on each side with utmost politeness.
+Mr. Darcy handed the ladies into the carriage; and when it drove off, Elizabeth saw him walking slowly towards the house.